 Information security

-As Girlguiding staff and volunteers, if you process information on behalf of Girlguiding you are responsible for making sure that data security is maintained, in line with the managing information policy and any related Girlguiding procedures.
+As Girlguiding Anglia staff and volunteers, if you process information on behalf of Girlguiding Anglia you are responsible for making sure that data security is maintained, in line with the managing information policy and any related Girlguiding Anglia procedures.

-Girlguiding will ensure that appropriate technical and organisational measures are taken against unlawful or unauthorised processing of personal data, and against the accidental loss of, or damage to, personal data.
+Girlguiding Anglia will ensure that appropriate technical and organisational measures are taken against unlawful or unauthorised processing of personal data, and against the accidental loss of, or damage to, personal data.
 [Add link to data security guidance]

 Records management - keeping information

-Girlguiding has a duty to keep some employee, member and volunteer personal data for a period of time after they have left Girlguiding.
+Girlguiding Anglia has a duty to keep some employee, member and volunteer personal data for a period of time after they have left Girlguiding and/or Girlguiding Anglia.
 This is mainly for legal reasons, but also for other purposes, for example so we can provide references and for historical and statistical research.
 Different categories of data will be kept for different periods of time.

-Girlguiding will not keep personal data for longer than is necessary for the purpose it was originally collected for.
+Girlguiding Anglia will not keep personal data for longer than is necessary for the purpose it was originally collected for.
 This means that data will be destroyed or erased from our systems when it is no longer required.

 [Add link to data retention framework]

-What are Girlguiding’s responsibilities?
+What are Girlguiding Anglia’s responsibilities?

-Girlguiding commits to:
+Girlguiding Anglia commits to:

 Implement this information management policy and make sure it complies with data protection legislation.